350+ Resume Keywords & How to Use Them

 It's important to avoid keyword stuffing in your resume since it can make it difficult to read and may turn off hiring managers.

-Rather than focusing solely on adding keywords to your resume, focus on creating quality content that showcases your skills and experience in a clear and concise manner.
+Rather than solely adding keywords to your resume, create quality content that clearly and concisely showcases your skills and experience.

 #2 Dishonest keywords